flexera-public/cmdb/README.md

 With CMDB, you can:

-  1. Decouple your modern (12-factor) application from the CM mechanism that is used to deploy it, transforming CMDB keys and values into the enviroment variables that your app expects.
+  1. Decouple your modern (12-factor) application from the CM tools used to deploy it
-  2. Deploy legacy applications that expect their configuration to be written to disk files by rewriting files at app-load time, substituting CMDB variables into the files as required.
+  2. Deploy legacy applications by rewriting config files at app-load time
-  3. Explore your CMDB contents from the command line using a beautiful shell.
+  3. Interact with your CMDB using a beautiful shell

 CMDB has three primary interfaces:

-  1. The `cmdb shim` command populates the environment with values and/or rewrites hardcoded config files, then spawns your application.
+  1. The `cmdb shell` command navigates your k/v store using filesystem-like metaphors (`ls`, `cd`, and so forth) with color output and tab completion
-  2. The `cmdb shell` command navigates your k/v store using filesystem-like metaphors (`ls`, `cd`, and so forth) with color output and tab completion
+  2. The `cmdb shim` command populates the environment with values and/or rewrites hardcoded config files, then spawns your application.
   3. The `CMDB::Interface` object provides a programmatic API for querying CMDBs.
 Its `#to_env` method transforms the whole configuration into an environment-friendly hash if you prefer to seed the environment yourself, without using the shim.